arlandism/sin_tic_tac_toe/README.md

 git clone https://github.com/arlandism/ttt_duet
 ```

-Enter root of project directory and make bash script executable.
+Enter root of project directory and make the bash script executable.
 ```bash
 cd ttt_duet
 chmod a+x run_server.sh
 ```

-Then run it:
+Then run the script:

 ```bash
 ./run_server.sh
 ```

-It will ask for the absolute path to the Python start_server script (include the .py extension on the filename)
+You should be prompted for the absolute path to the Python start_server script (include the .py extension on the filename)

 It should open a port at localhost://4567